Confirmed speakers include:

 - Employers’ legal duties regarding workplace gender equality

-- Understanding the gender pay gap reporting regulations
+- Closing the gender pay gap; reporting and further actions

-- Changing individual mind-sets and an organisation’s working culture
+- Changing individual mind-sets and your organisation’s working culture

-- Making an organisation a more attractive place for women to work
+- Making your organisation a more attractive place for women to work

 - Removing barriers that prevent women entering the workplace

-- The role played by networks, sponsorship, mentors & champions
+- The role of positive action, staff networks & champions